If you’ve never used diatomaceous earth for your chickens it’s time to start! It has so many great benefits, so continue reading to learn!

-While sprinkling it in the coop, you can put it in the nesting boxes, on roosts, on the floor, and anywhere you see your chickens hanging out.
+When sprinkling it in the coop, you can put it in the nesting boxes, on roosts, on the floor, and anywhere you see your chickens hanging out.

-I simply just sprinkle a few hand fulls into their feed and mix it around.
+I simply just sprinkle a few handfuls into their feed and mix it around.
 This way every time they eat they get a little bit.